jr-cast/Portfolio/README.md

-# Portfolio: Validate contact form 📜!
+# Portfolio: Preserve Data in the Browser 💾!

-In this new iteration of this project client side validation was applied to form using JavaScript
+In this new iteration of this project local storage of user information was performed

 Main objetives of this new project-feature is:

 - DOM manipulation

-- Learn how to implement JS along side HTML and CSS to increase funtionality in websites
+- Use local storage to saver user input

 - Design, store and implement data from JS objects

+- Use JSON stringify() and JSON parse()

 - Update the README of your repository to include a link to the online version.